Cheyenne Frontier Days canceled for 1st time in 124 years - WHIZ News

 Bars all over Cheyenne are typically standing-room-only during Frontier Days as people try line dancing and mechanical bull-riding.

-The rodeo is also a big draw for top rodeo athletes.
+Known as the “Daddy of ’em all,” the event features a rodeo that’s a big draw for top rodeo athletes.
 A Frontier Days belt buckle is among the sport’s most coveted prizes and the event’s payouts of more $1 million in payouts are lucrative in the rodeo circuit.

+Stetson Wright was the all-around and bull-riding champion at Frontier Days last summer.
+He was looking forward to his title defense.
+More than that, he was looking forward to just competing again with numerous rodeo events postponed, rescheduled or canceled due to the virus.

+“It’s a bummer that it’s shut down this year but I’m sure with the way Cheyenne rolls, it’s going to be way bigger and better next year,” Wright said in a phone interview from Beaver, Utah.
+“That’s going to be one rodeo you don’t want to miss for fans and for contestants.”

+Officials tried to brainstorm for solutions to keep the storied event on track.
+They couldn’t uncover one in a safe manner.

-“We worked hard as a group, brainstorming and trying to come up with solutions,” Frontier Days President and CEO Tom Hirsig said in a news conference with Gov. Mark Gordon.
+“We worked hard as a group,” Frontier Days President and CEO Tom Hirsig said in a news conference with Gov. Mark Gordon.
 “One of the worst things we could do would be to cause our state to go backward in the recovery process.”

 Choking up as he reminisced about his own involvement in rodeo as a youth, Gordon announced he would ease up on public health orders to allow outdoor gatherings of up to 250 people but no more.